Skip to Content

 • Form the meat into small balls about 1-½ inches in diameter.
 Place the meatballs on a tray or baking sheet in one layer and refrigerate for 1 to 2 hours.
 See below to cook the meatballs on the stovetop in marinara sauce or in the oven.

-• To Cook on the Stovetop
+To Cook on the Stovetop

 • In a large skillet, heat 2 to 3 tablespoons of olive oil over medium heat.
 Fry the meatballs in batches of 5-8 at a time.
 Roll the meatballs to brown them on all sides.
 As each batch browns, transfer them to a plate.
-The meatballs will be slightly underdone and will finish cooking in the simmering sauce or in the oven.

 • Add the marinara sauce to the saucepan and bring it to a simmer while scraping up any browned bits on the bottom of the pan.
 Add the turkey meatballs (along with their juices) and reduce the heat to low.
 Simmer for 15 to 20 minutes.

-• To Cook in the Oven
+To Cook Meatballs in the Oven

 • Preheat the oven to 375°F and place the meatballs on a baking sheet.